bichan17/bdb4-portfolio/_portfolio/work/3_capacity.md

   - Netlify
 ---

-The portfolio site for the wonderful gaming-friendly digital agency, Capacity.
-The site prominently features a custom built interactive shield made with WebGL as well as a lot of attention to detail with many animations and effects.
-It also has a component-based page building system managed in Sanity.
+The portfolio site for the wonderful gaming-friendly animation studio, Capacity.
+The site is filled with design details and animations, which were prepared carefully to get everything looking and moving just right.
+I provided them with a component-based page building that allows each project in their portfolio to be customized while also maintaining the overall design.